← Back to Guides

 The Consumer Protection Act 1987 is the main UK law governing product liability.
 Under this Act:

-This means that even if you took every reasonable precaution, you can still be held liable if a product turns out to be defective.
+This means that even if you took every reasonable precaution, you can still be held liable if a product turns out to be defective, whether it was sold from your stall at a craft fair or through an online shop.
 Insurance is the safety net that protects your personal finances if this happens.

 How to get cover